Nihon Nohyaku’s Approach to Corporate Governance

 - Nihon Nohyaku shall engage in constructive dialogue with stakeholders so as to contribute toward its sustainable growth and the enhancement of its medium- to long-term corporate value.

 2.Internal Control System

-Nihon Nohyaku shall establish committees on J-SOX (Japan's Financial Instruments and Exchange Act), compliance, and risk management, and the officers in charge of these committees shall report to the Board of Directors on the state of the committee's activities.
+Nihon Nohyaku shall establish compliance, and risk management committees, and the Inter Control and Audit Dept. assesses the operational status of internal control system for financial reporting, and the officers in charge of these committees shall report to the Board of Directors on the state of the committee's activities.
 This policy is intended to ensure the effectiveness of the internal control system.

 3.Disclosure of Nihon Nohyaku's Policies on Risk Management, Internal Control Systems, etc.

 The Board of Directors shall, pursuant to the Companies Act and any other relevant legislation, determine the policies that Nihon Nohyaku and its subsidiary companies will adopt with respect to risk management, internal control systems, legal compliance, and similar matters, and it shall disclose such policies in a timely and appropriate manner.